mrawan111/victus-roman-arena/README.md

 ## API Configuration

-The website is configured to connect to a backend API running on `http://localhost:8080/api`.
+The website is configured to connect to a backend API running on `http://196.221.167.63:8080/api`.

 ### Setting up the API connection:

-1. **Default Configuration**: The app defaults to `http://localhost:8080/api` - no configuration needed if your backend runs on this URL.
+1. **Default Configuration**: The app defaults to `http://196.221.167.63:8080/api`.
+No configuration is needed if your backend runs on this URL.

 2. **Custom API URL**: If your backend runs on a different URL, create a `.env` file in the project root:
    ```